 Mowing the lawn isn't most people's idea of a fun weekend afternoon.
 But unless you want to live in the middle of an unkempt jungle, it's a necessary chore.
 Yeah, you could hire a mowing service to take care of it, but do you know exactly how large your yard is, and what you want done beyond just trimming the grass?

 The idea behind Richard Eastes' GreenSocks is to make ordering lawn care services as simple as ordering a pizza.
 When you book their service, you tell GreenSocks how large of a party your yard could hold, and they give you an estimated price.
 It's one of the simplest ways to get your lawn cut.

 But such a service requires more than just lawn care professionals and a fleet of mowers.
 You also need to log each order, dispatch it to a team member, and process the payment.

 Enter Zapier.
-Eastes set up a simple Zap that copied the data from Gravity Forms into a Google Sheets spreadsheet.
+Eastes set up a simple Zap that copied the data from Gravity Forms into a spreadsheet.
 From there, the GreenSocks team filters the data, reviews job requests, and makes sure every thing's handled.
 Another Zap sends the customer a customized email, letting them know exactly what they ordered, while a final Zap notifies a team member of the new job via SMS.

 "It's been four months on, and we're still using that same prototype effectively for our first 140 customers," Eastes says.
 "It doesn't matter how good you are, you can't build something that quickly by yourself and have it look pretty good and be quite usable."